- What emulator does Cathode use?

 - Disable retina resolution.

 - Make windows smaller.

-Yes, with a credit card or a PayPal account.
+Yes, you can buy an independent license with a credit card or PayPal.
 Here’s the link.

-First, check your spam folder.
-If you don’t find anything, please email us and we’ll respond with your license ASAP.
+Check your spam folder.
+If you don’t find anything, email us and we’ll respond ASAP.